 Your credit report plays a critical role in your overall financial health.
 The information that it contains will affect your ability to get new lines of credit for auto or personal loans, rent an apartment, and sometimes even get a job or promotion.
-It’s important to understand all of the information on your report and what types of negative listings it might include.
+It’s important to understand all of the information on your report and what types of negative listings may appear.

 Every person’s credit report has the following:

 - Personal information.
-This includes information like your name, current and previous addresses, social security number, date of birth, and possibly current and previous employers.
+Your name, current and previous addresses, social security number, date of birth, and possibly current and previous employers.

 - Credit accounts.
-All of your current and previous credit accounts are also listed along with details such as payment history, credit limit, monthly payment amount, and current balance.
+Current and previous credit accounts including details such as payment history, credit limit, monthly payment amount, and current balance.
 Auto loans, student loans, credit cards, and any other type of credit accounts in your name will be listed.

 - Negative listings and public records.
 Late payments, debt, accounts in collection, repossessions, accounts in default, bankruptcies, foreclosures, and judgments are all listed on your credit report.
-Negative information can stay on your report for up to seven years and it will lower your credit score.
-It may make it more difficult to get approved for new credit, or could result in higher interest rates on any loans or credit that you are approved for.
+Negative information can stay on your report for up to seven years and will lower your credit score.
+It may make it more difficult to get approved for new credit, or could result in higher interest rates on any loans or credit.

 What you can do about negative listings